Are Fleas Making a Comeback?

 - All residents and pets must vacate the home until the treatment is complete and the treated surfaces are completely dry.
 We recommend that you make arrangements to be out of the home for 4 to 6 hours after we complete the treatment.

 - Be sure to have all pets treated by your veterinarian prior to/or on the day of Activ’s treatment.
 We also recommend that you consult your veterinarian in relation to any chemical sensitivity issues that your pet may have.
 Cats and small dogs may experience adverse reactions to the products that we use.
 We suggest that you relocate them away from the treatment areas for at least 4 to 6 hours or until the treatment areas are completely dry.
 Activ will not be held responsible for any adverse reactions by your pets.
 Activ reserves the right to request copies of receipts for animal treatments.

 - Once the pet is treated, do not bathe the pet with shampoos that contain soaps as these wash off the pet’s natural oils.
 Choose a natural cleaning remedy such as oatmeal based cleansers.
 Your veterinarian can recommend products for use as many common flea treatments applied directly to the pet are spread across the skin via the pet’s natural oils.
 Removing those oils renders the treatment ineffective.
 We recommend cleaning the pet no more than once per month.
 Bathing is not a concern with pets that are treated systemically via oral pills.

 Activ utilizes treatment methods that address all life stages of the flea.
-Products that provide for rapid knock down, long lasting residual and growth regulation are used in concert to control the flea populations within your residence.
+Products that provide for a rapid knockdown, long-lasting residual and growth regulation are used in concert to control the flea populations within your residence.

 - All people and pets must completely vacate the treatment areas until the treatment product are completely dry.
 We recommend that all people and pets stay out of the treatment areas for a minimum of 4 hours.